Ikigai

 There’s this concept I keep circling back to, almost like a yearly pilgrimage of thought: Ikigai.
 After years, the secret—my secret, perhaps—seems to be knowing what you don’t want.

-You’ll feel down, which is normal when you demand more from yourself.
-The trick isn’t ignoring the feeling, but rather coding while sad, writing while anxious, and creating while uncertain.
+You’ll sometimes feel down, which is quite normal if you demand more from yourself.
+The trick is to not ignore the feeling, but to code while sad, write while anxious, and create while uncertain.
 Each emotional state you push through becomes another tool in your arsenal.

-Retrospectively, everything makes sense, and that’s the trap.
-You can’t plan the perfect route forward, yet looking back, it seems like the only way things could have happened—a kind of Survivor’s bias of the soul.
+Retrospectively, everything makes sense, and that’s a very nasty trap.
+You can’t plan the perfect route forward, yet looking back, it seems like the only way things could have happened—a kind of survivorship’s bias of the soul.

-I find myself constantly mapping things: connections between domains and patterns in chaos.
+I find myself constantly mapping things: connections between domains, hunting for patterns in chaos.
 Maybe that’s what we’re all doing, being cartographers of meaning in our own ways.
 Some map in code, some in silence, and others in music, much like this reflection, which is part Hypno5e’s Man Ray sample and part midnight musings with one of my closest friends:

 “An object is the result of looking at something which itself has no quality or charm.
 One would look at something or maybe pick something which has no intrinsic meaning at all.
 One may disregard completely the aesthetic quality of the object or even the craftsmanship.
 The filters of perspectives shed nuance on whatever is the supposedly designated meaning involved.
 You see, the world is full of wonderful craftsmen, however, there are very few practical dreamers.
 One would have to either go outwards, leaving any contour of the scape one is in, far, far away, or simply free fall in the smallest shred of texture in order to fully relish in the unwavering glory of this perceptual simulacrum.
 Maybe a craftsman should embrace the dream or the dreamer should craft.”

-The beauty is in the synthesis, in the spaces between disciplines, and in the gaps where new understanding hides.
-Your Ikigai isn’t a destination; rather, it’s the art of not getting lost while going somewhere you’ve never been.
-Ultimately, it’s about building a compass, not following a map.
+The resplendence lies in the spaces between disciplines, right now.
+Don’t treat your Ikigai as a destination, regardless of how it feels.
+Think more about learning the art of not getting lost while going somewhere you’ve never been; think about building a compass, not following a map.